scaleoutsystems/fedn/docs/projects.rst

 Packaging for distribution
 --------------------------
-To deploy a project to FEDn (Studio or pseudo-local) we simply compress the *client* folder as .tgz file.
-E.g. using:
+To deploy a project to FEDn (Studio or pseudo-local) we simply compress the *client* folder as .tgz file. using fedn command line tool or manually:

 .. code-block:: bash

-    tar -czvf package.tgz client
+    fedn package create --path client

-This file can then be uploaded to the FEDn network using the :py:meth:`fedn.network.api.client.APIClient.set_package`.
+The created file package.tgz can then be uploaded to the FEDn network using the :py:meth:`fedn.network.api.client.APIClient.set_package`.

 More on local data access